akhoury/nodebb-plugin-ubbmigrator/README.md

-NodeBB uses Markdown for the user submitted content, UBB uses HTML, so, I tried to use an html-to-markdown converter, but it was a huge memory hog, was hitting segmentation faults and memory limits beyond 18k posts conversion, so I disbaled it, for the record I am using `html-md`.
+NodeBB uses Markdown for the user submitted content, UBB uses HTML, so, I tried to use an html-to-markdown converter, but it was a huge memory hog, was hitting segmentation faults and memory limits beyond 18k posts conversion, so I disabled it, for the record I am using `html-md`.
 You can still enable it by setting `{ commom: { ..., markdown: true, ... } ... }` in the config.

-Having that said, if you leave it disabled, you still need to convert that content to Markdown somehow, but I'll let you do that.
-Or you can wait for me to write a NodeBB client-side plugin that will understands html content or something.. or write your own, or submit another solution, I'm open for that, till then, expect to see html tags in the migrated post-contents and user signatures, if the markdown is disabled.
+Having that said, if you leave it disabled, you still need to convert that content to Markdown somehow, OR you can use my earl version of
+[nodebb-plugin-sanitizehtml](https://github.com/akhoury/nodebb-plugin-sanitizehtml), BUT remember to TURN OFF the HTML sanitization on nodebb-plugin-markdown.

+## Limitations
+* UNIX only (Linux, Mac) but no Windows support yet
+* if very large forum, talking about 200k records and up, expect to wait hours, depending on your machine, also, you might need to hack and disable some things in NodeBB, temporarily.
+Can't figure out what yet, since NodeBB is highly active and unstable at the moment, but give me a buzz, I'll help you out.

 ### TODO
 * todo !!!!!
 HITTING MEMORY LIMITS OVER 18k POSTS IF MARKDOWNING IS TURNED ON !!
+FUCK it turn it off !!
 * todo maybe go through all users who has user.customPicture == true, and test each image url if 200 or not and filter the ones pointing to my old forum avatar dir
 * todo still, make sure the old [YOUR_UBB_PATH]/images/avatars/* is still normally accessible to keep the old avatars
 * todo create a nodebb-theme that works with the site